-Step 1: Gather your tools and materials
+Before you begin: Gather your tools and materials

 Next, you’ll need a supply of blank CDs.
 Stick with CD recordable (CD-R) discs to be sure your CDs will be supported on any hardware.
-You’ll spend aroundfrom a reputable manufacturer like Verbatim.
+You’ll spend around from a reputable manufacturer like Verbatim.

 Finally, give some thought to what you want to burn to your CD.
 If you want to burn data for safekeeping or to pass along to someone else, then the simplest way is to use Windows 10’s File Explorer utility.
-If you want to burn music that’s most likely to play on either a computer or a dedicated CD player (such as in a car stereo or a boombox), then you can use the Windows Media Player that still ships with the latest versions of Windows 10.
+If you want to burn music that’s most likely to play on either a computer or a dedicated CD player (such as in a car stereo or a boombox), then you can use the Windows Media Player desktop app that still ships with the latest versions of Windows 10.

-Step 2a: Burn your data CD
+Method 1: Burn a data CD

-First, you can select “Like a USB flash drive,” then Windows 10 will not “close” the disc.
-This means that in Windows XP or later, you can add more files to the same CD-R, edit files, or delete files on the same CD (a CD-RW disc is best for this because the format has the ability to be rewritten and reused over and over).
+Step 4: First, you can select Like a USB Flash Drive.
+This means that in Windows XP or later, you can add more files, edit files, or delete files on the same CD (a CD-RW disc is best for this because the format has the ability to be rewritten and reused over and over).
 The downside of this option is that the CD will not work on any other kind of PC, such as MacOS or a Linux-powered system.
-Once you’re finished with the CD and want to make sure it can work with any system, then you can go to File Explorer, right-click on your CD burner, and select “Close session.”
+Once you’re finished with the CD and want to make sure it can work with any system, then you can go to File Explorer, right-click on your CD burner, and select Close Session.
 Note that once you close the CD, you will no longer be able to make any changes to it.

-Second, you can select “With a CD/DVD player.”
+Step 5: Second, you can select With a CD/DVD Player.
 Choosing this option will copy your files to the CD and then close the session, making the data available on any PC.
 The downside here is that once your files are burned, you can’t edit or delete them at all.

 Note that if you copy some kinds of files, such as music (MP3 or WMV) or images (JPEG), those files can be played on supported PCs.
-They may or may not work on standalone electronic devices such as CD or DVD players, however.
+They may or may not work on stand-alone electronic devices such as CD or DVD players, however.
 If you want to make sure that your music will play on any CD or DVD player, then skip to the next section.

-Step 2b: Burn your music CD
+Method 2: Burn a music CD

 Windows 10 has advanced in a number of ways, but it retains some older tools that can still be useful in a pinch.
 Windows Media Player is essentially a legacy application and hardly the best media player, but it includes a handy CD burner utility that makes it easy to create a music CD that can play just about anywhere.

-Next, go to File Explorer and locate the music files that you want to burn to the CD.
+Step 2: Next, go to File Explorer and locate the music files that you want to burn to the CD.
 Drag them over to the burn list.
 Windows Media Player will tell you how many minutes you’ve used; make sure you’re not exceeding the 80-minute limit.
 You can hit the Clear List option if you want to start over.

-Next, hit “Start burn” to begin the process of burning your music files to the CD.
+Step 3: Next, hit the Start Burn option to begin the process of burning your music files to the CD.
 Windows Media Player will provide a progress report as the burn is running.
-Note that it takes a few minutes to close the session, so be sure to wait until the process is all the way done before you eject your CD.
+Keep in mind that it takes a few minutes to close the session, so be sure to wait until the process is all the way done before you eject your CD.
 If you don’t, you could lose your progress or otherwise sabotage your efforts of burning a CD.